By Michael Bakshandeh and Tyler Cianciulli

 On the other side of the country, there was a little-known side effect of the controversial (and geographically inaccurate) 1985 U.S. Supreme Court ruling that Long Island is really a peninsula.
 Officials and gift-shopkeepers in the 45-mile-long Whidbey Island north of Seattle in Puget Sound used the decision to market themselves as the longest island in the contiguous United States, according to The New York Times.
 Not that many on 113-mile-long LI noticed.

 Sure, King Kullen may be America’s first supermarket.
 And other businesses make similar historical claims.
 But Claudio’s Restaurant, founded in 1870 in downtown Greenport village on the North Fork, bills itself as America’s oldest same-family-run restaurant in the nation.
-After four generations, the restaurant is in contract to be sold to someone outside the family, but the deal has yet to be finalized.
+After four generations, the restaurant was sold to someone outside the family in 2018.

 2. Jaws Was Based on a Shark Caught Off Long Island